 Jürg Alean (left) was formerly a teacher of Geography at the Kantonsschule Zürcher Unterland in Bülach, Switzerland.

 His interests also include Volcanology, and he is member of the team running Stromboli online, also on SwissEduc.

 Mike and Jürg's book "Glaciers" (first edition) earned the Earth Science Publishers (USA) Outstanding Publication Award in 1995.

-Mike has undertaken glaciological fieldwork in Norway, the Swiss Alps, South America, the Himalaya, the Canadian Arctic, Alaska, Greenland, Svalbard and Antarctica.
-For his work in the polar regions he was awarded the “Polar Medal” by Her Majesty the Queen (1989) and has been honoured with the naming of “Hambrey Cliffs” on James Ross Island, Antarctica.
-He serves on a number of UK national and international committees dealing with glacial and polar issues.
+Mike has undertaken glaciological fieldwork in Norway, New Zealand, the Swiss Alps, the Andes, the Himalaya, the Canadian Arctic, Yukon, Alaska, Greenland, Svalbard and Antarctica.
+For his work in the polar regions he has been awarded the “Polar Medal” twice by Her Majesty the Queen (1989 &2012) and has been honoured with the naming of “Hambrey Cliffs” on James Ross Island, Antarctica.
+He has served on a number of UK national and international committees dealing with glacial and polar issues.
 He acknowledges the support of several funding agencies for his glaciological research, notably the UK Natural Environment Research Council.